 Focus on outcomes, not tasks – the main accountabilities section should focus on outcomes because all jobs should exist to achieve end results, not to complete tasks.

 Be specific, clear and descriptive – the knowledge, skills and experience section should be specific, clear and descriptive so it is absolutely clear what the requirements of the job are.

 If you need support reviewing or preparing job descriptions in your business, get in touch.

-Joe is a reward specialist who is passionate about working with customers to ensure they have effective reward management policies in place to help at...
+Joe is a reward specialist who is passionate about working with customers to ensure they have effective reward management practices in place to help a...